Available for: Enterprise plan

 - Push groups

 Groups and their members can be pushed to your Miro Enterprise account.
-Use it to automatically manage user membership in Miro teams.
+Use it to automatically manage user membership in Miro teams or re-sync your Miro account to the group if there were any manual changes by your Company Admins on the Miro end.

 - Remove users from group/team